emsesp/docs/docs/Configuring.md

 Examples:

-- getting power state of a tasmota plug (exampleIP):
+- getting power state of a tasmota plug example:
   `{"url":"http://192.168.0.100/cm?cmnd=power", "key":"power"} == off`
-  is identical with
+  is identical to
   `{"url":"http://192.168.0.100/cm?cmnd=power"} == {"power":"off"}`
 - setting a tasmoto plug:
   `{"url":"http://192.168.0.100/cm?cmnd=power%20on"}`

 ### Notification

 With web commands a service like [pushover](https://pushover.net) can be used to send a push-message on events.
-To send different message create a custom entity in RAM named `message`, or what you like.
-Create a schedule on change triggering the change of this message and sending the pushover message.
+To send different message create a custom entity in RAM named `message`, or what ever you like.
+Create a schedule On Change triggering the change of this message and sending the pushover message.

 ![grafik](https://github.com/user-attachments/assets/570576b5-b382-4ab2-bff3-4468291334a3)

-Now you can create other schedules with the command `custom/message` and individual text as data.
+Now you can create other schedules with the command `custom/message` and use individual text as data.

 ## Adding Custom Entities